GoogleChrome/developer.chrome.com/site/en/blog/deprecating-web-sql/index.md

 ## Web SQL deprecation steps

-Now, in the Chromium project that browsers like Chrome and Edge are built upon, we're taking steps to deprecate Web SQL for good, too:
+Now, in Chromium, which powers Chrome and Edge among others, we're deprecating Web SQL for good:

-- Web SQL has been deprecated and removed for **third-party contexts** in **Chromium&nbsp;97**.
+- Web SQL was deprecated and removed for **third-party contexts** in **Chromium&nbsp;97**.
 - Web SQL access in **insecure contexts** is deprecated as of **Chromium&nbsp;105**.
 - The **complete removal** of the feature is planned for **Chromium&nbsp;107**.